Biology

 Research

 Biologists study the natural world to find solutions to practical problems.
-Many help develop treatments for various diseases and health conditions, strategies to combat environmental issues and innovations in biological technology.
+Foundational knowledge in biology helps students prepare for work in field research or laboratory research in graduate programs.
+Biologists help develop treatments for various diseases and health conditions, strategies to combat environmental issues and innovations in biological technology.

 Contact Information